piksel-ina/piksel-core/README.md

 - **Feature & Hotfix Branches:**
   Branches named `feature/{feature-name}` or `hotfix/{hotfix-name}` trigger builds with images tagged accordingly (e.g., `feature-login`, `hotfix-urgent`).

-- **Production & Staging Releases:**
-  Git tags following the format `vX.Y.Z` (e.g., `v1.2.3`) or pre-release tags like `v1.2.3-beta1` trigger builds and push images tagged for production or staging.
-  - Use `vX.Y.Z` for production releases.
-  - Use `vX.Y.Z-betaN` or similar for staging/pre-release.

 All images are pushed to the AWS ECR private repository with tags that align with automated lifecycle policies, ensuring production, staging, and development images are managed and retained according to best practices.